tomAntoine/multi-UAV-simulator/README.md

 ## How to launch the simulation

-1. Open Terminal 1
+Open Terminal 1

        cd Simulation_Python/

+1. to run one simulation

        python run_3D_simulation.py

-2. or
+2. to run multiple simulations for statistical results

         python run_3D_simulation_loop.py